User Personas: What Are They and Why They Matter in UX Design

 Contextual interviews: These offer a chance to observe someone using your product in their own environment, without asking pre-planned questions or giving them specific tasks.
 You can also observe how they interact with other competitor products.

-Step 2: Organize your research
+02. Organize your research

-Step 3: Decide on a number of personas
+03. Decide on a number of personas

-Step 4: Describe your personas
+04. Describe your personas

 Name: Create a fictitious name to make your persona feel more realistic.
 Words like users, buyers or customers lack depth or personality, so by using actual names it highlights the individual qualities of each persona.

 Image: This can be a digital illustration of a person, or a photo from one of the many royalty free image resources.
 Having a particular character in mind can help you empathize and imagine them in various scenarios related to your product.